Market Design with Distributional Objectives: Main Proofs

 the number of iterations is bounded by $O(|X|)$.
 Thus, finding an outcome of the algorithm takes $O(|\mathcal{C}|\times |\mathcal{T}|\times |X|)$ time.

-Given a maximal distribution in $\Xi^*(X)$, we can run the diversity choice rule.
+Given a maximal distribution in $\Xi^*(X)$, we can run the distribution-conscious choice rule.
 By Lemma \ref{lem:choice-equivalence}, it suffices to examine the computational time of the modified rule.
 Step 2 of the rule takes $O(|C|\times |T|\times |X|)$ time.
 The number of iterations is equal to $|X|$.
-Hence, the modified diversity choice rule finds an outcome in $O(|\mathcal{C}|\times |\mathcal{T}|\times |X|^2)$ time.
-Together with the time complexity of executing the domain-reduction algorith, we conclude that finding an outcome of the diversity choice rule takes $O(|\mathcal{C}|\times |\mathcal{T}|\times |X|^2)$ time.
+Hence, the modified distribution-conscious choice rule finds an outcome in $O(|\mathcal{C}|\times |\mathcal{T}|\times |X|^2)$ time.
+Together with the time complexity of executing the domain-reduction algorith, we conclude that finding an outcome of the distribution-conscious choice rule takes $O(|\mathcal{C}|\times |\mathcal{T}|\times |X|^2)$ time.